TheSethRose/X-Pilot/README.md

 # 𝕏-Pilot

 A frontend interface for managing 𝕏 (Twitter) accounts within the limitations of the Free 𝕏 API tier, powered by Tweepy.
+Fully compatible with X API v2.

 ## Screenshot